Nowadays, anyone can create an affordable website as cheap web hosting services continue to offer great promotions, discount codes and deals.

 If you want to create more than one website, there are two other shared hosting plans available.
 The Advanced plan offers four domains, while the Ultimate option has unlimited domains.
 Impressively, both are decently priced: $8.24 per month and $9.74 per month respectively.

 When you create and publish a website via Hostwinds, you can expect great performance.
 In fact, the company promises to “guarantee 99.9999% uptime so your site will always be ready to greet your visitors”.
 If you experience an issue, you can speak to the Hostwinds support team via live chat, email, phone and online forums.

 Along with shared hosting plans, Hostwinds also offers cloud hosting, VPS hosting and dedicated hosting.
-So whatever you’re looking for, you should find a product that suits your needs.
+So whatever you’re looking for (minus WordPress hosting), you should find a product that suits your needs.(opens in new tab)

-Charging $5 per month ($2.50 at the moment, due to a sale) for its cheapest plan, InterServer isn’t nearly as cost-effective as most of the other providers mentioned in this list.
+Charging $5 per month for its cheapest plan, InterServer (opens in new tab) isn’t nearly as cost-effective as most of the other providers mentioned in this list.
 But you’re still getting a good helping of features for this price point.

 With InterServer’s standard web hosting plan, you get unlimited SSD storage, unlimited email accounts, over 450 cloud applications, global content caching, free website migration, free SSL, a simple control panel, a website builder, InterShield protection and many more features.

 We were really impressed with the large amount of cloud apps provided by InterServer.
 They include WordPress, Joomla, Drupal, Prestashop, Magento, Mambo and lots more.
 With these apps, you’re able to create a website in one click.